nilscorte/htt/README.md

 1. Open a terminal and find out if you have already installed git (to get git goto https://git-scm.com/downloads)
 > git --version

-2. Find out if you have already installed nodejs
+2. Find out if you have already installed nodejs (version 12 or above is recommanded)
 > node -v (to get nodejs goto https://nodejs.org/en/download/)

 3. npm is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer.
 To be on the safe side lets check if npm is installed by typing